Sleep apnea and TMJ treatments in in Ottawa, ON

 When you get the quality of sleep you need, you’ll feel ready to take on your day with vim and vigor.
 Schedule a consultation with Dr. Dahan by calling (613) 454-1854 or fill out our contact form.
 Seeking treatment can improve all aspects of your life, beginning with your health.

-While sleep apnea doesn’t discriminate, there are a few risk factors that tend to be linked to the condition.
-You may be at a higher risk for the disorder if you’re:
+Yes, there are risk factors associated with sleep apnea.
+You may be at higher risk for sleep apnea if you’re:

 - Have a narrowed airway